-Now that we have described what fascia is (see Article 1), let’s have a look at what treatment can be applied to the fascial network which has been damaged and which needs to be released.
-We’ll also indicate which conditions fascial manipulation could treat.
+We described what fascia is in Article 1 so now let’s have a look at what treatment can be applied to the fascial network which has been damaged and which needs to be released.
+We’ll also indicate which conditions fascial manipulation can treat.

 How does the treatment work?